Eonblast/Erlualib/README.markdown

-## Erlilua
+## Erlualib

 Linked in Lua Driver for Erlang.

 Execute Lua scripts in Erlang the fastest way.

 This is a fork of Ray Morgan's [erl-lua](http://github.com/raycmorgan/erl-lua) Erlang-Lua driver.
 This fork here goes via Darrik Mazey's [fork](http://github.com/darrikmazey/erlua-node)